-7.2.2 Enterprises with no obligation to prepare annual financial statements t is portingent to not
+7.2.2 Enterprises with no obligation to prepare annual financial statements

 A separate Bank Account and/or a record showing full details of expenditure paid and funds received related to the operation (e.g. spreadsheet) must be kept.

 7.2.3 Audit Visits